 Decreased bone density may occur in men with metastatic advanced prostate cancer (castration resistant prostate cancer).
+The use of ABIRATERONE-AFT TABLET 250 mg in combination with a glucocorticoid could increase this effect.

+Prior use of ketoconazole

-The use of Abiraterone in combination with a glucocorticoid could increase this effect.
-Lower rates of response might be expected in patients previously treated with ketoconazole for prostate frequently in patients with diabetes.
+Lower rates of response might be expected in patients previously treated with ketoconazole for prostate cancer.